🕯️ Tutorial · 6 min read

 3D-printed orange PLA mold halves ready to be assembled

-Slice with 0.2 mm layers, 3 walls, 15–20% gyroid infill, PLA at 210°C. Print both halves flat-face-down on the same plate so they cool to matching dimensions.
-Dry-fit before pouring — the seam must close with no daylight through it.
+0.2 mm layers, 3 walls, 15–20 % gyroid infill, PLA at 210 °C. Print both halves flat-face-down on the same plate so they cool to matching dimensions.
+Dry-fit before pouring, the seam must close with no daylight through it.
 Gap?
 Reprint with 4 walls.

 2

-Match the wick to your candle's widest diameter.
+Match the wick to the candle's widest diameter.
 Too small → tunneling.
-Too big → smoking and fast burn.
+Too big → smoke and a fast burn.

 Up to 38 mmLX 10 / CD 6ECO 2 / CD 8